mohcinemadkour/diabet2risk/README.md

 -   Cost-sensitive learning (penalize algorithms)
 -   SMOTE - Synthetic Minority Over-sampling Technique

-My goal is to predict the risk with the highest accuracy possible, for that I train and compare the accuray of the following machine learning models:
+My goal is to predict the risk with the highest accuracy possible with the relatively small data set we have, for that I train and compare the accuray of the following machine learning models:
 - L_1-regularized Logistic Regression
 - L_2-regularized Logistic Regression
 - Support Vector Machine (SVM)